aquafadas-com/gulp-smartling/README.md

 const gulp = require('gulp');
 const smartling = require('@aquafadas/gulp-smartling');

-gulp.task('i18n:upload', smartling.upload('path/to/i18n/en.json', {
+gulp.task('i18n:upload', smartling.upload('path/to/i18n/en-US.json', {
   apiKey: 'MyApiKey', // The Smartling API key.
+  authorize: false, // Whether to authorize the file content in all locales.
+  callbackUri: null, // URL of the callback called when the file is 100% published for a locale.
-  fileType: smartling.FileType.JSON, // The file type: defaults to "json".
+  fileType: smartling.FileType.JSON, // The file type.
   fileUri: '/Gulp-Smartling/messages.json', // The file URL.
   projectId: 'FooBar' // The project identifier.
 }));
 ```

-The provided file must be in American English (e.g. the `en-US` locale), as suggested by the [Smartling](https://www.smartling.com) service.

 ## See Also
 - [Code Quality](https://www.codacy.com/app/aquafadas/gulp-smartling)